-Parameters can be configured either in a configuration file if you are using the run\snp\pipeline.sh script, or in environment variables.
+Parameters can be configured either in a configuration file if you are using the run command, or in environment variables.

 The pipeline comes with a default configuration file.
-When you run the run\snp\pipeline.sh script without specifying a configuration file, it automatically uses the default supplied configuration file.
+When you use the run command without specifying a configuration file, it automatically uses the default supplied configuration file.